Spring is upon us!

 If you are a member of the Pike Lake Facebook Group you will know there have been some great pictures posted there.
-So we asked two Pike Lakers to provide members with some photography tips to share with the rest of our community.
+We asked two regular contributors to provide members with some photography tips to share with the rest of our community.
 Below you will find great tips from both Heather Lindale and Mary Anne van Gaal to help us with coming up with some great photos.

 Nature Photography Tips by Heather Lindale